barakbs1/rest-assured-testng/README.md

 # rest-assured-testng example project

 These tests are aimed to test a petstore server which runs on local docker.
 In order to run the tests, first you must run the server, and then run the API tests.
+Test classes can be found in: `src/test/java`

 ### Run petstore Server
 1. Pull the petstore docker image: `docker pull swaggerapi/petstore`